SASL_GETOPT_T(3) Cyrus SASL SASL_GETOPT_T(3)

 DESCRIPTION

-from the application.
-An example of this is requested what KERBEROS_V4
+specific, from the application.
+An example of this is requesting

-option is a string representing the option.
-A common option that all
+o option is a string representing the option.
+A common

-passwords.
-See the administrators guide for a full description of this
+administrators guide for a full description of this op-

-done by the application, however, any requested option must remain
+should be done by the application, however, any requested option

-available until the callback is no longer valid.
-That is, when
+must remain available until the callback is no longer valid.

 RETURN VALUE